rschristopher/ischristtrue.com/src/truth.md

  all that was, is, and will be -- including our own bodies and minds -- this is the Spirit of Truth;
-the source, the creator, of all.
+the source, the creator of all.
 What kind of being, what kind of spirit, could be the source of all?